-Answer: In the Fall semester, this can take place between the second week of the semester through the end of October.
-In the Spring, housing assignment changes can take place the second week of the semester through the end of March.
+Answer: In the Fall semester, this can take place between the second week of the semester through the middle of November.
+In the Spring, housing assignment changes can take place the second week of the semester through the first week of April.

 Question: Are changes to housing assignments guaranteed?